Just because you pass the bacteria, does not mean you catch the disease.

-No matter how devoted you are to at home care, regular exams and professional teeth cleanings are important.
+No matter how devoted you are to at home care, regular exams and professional teeth cleanings are essential.

-Checkups involve more than a quick peek at your teeth – your dental professional will screen you for oral cancer, tooth decay and gum disease.
-Caught early, these conditions are far easier to manage.
+Checkups involve more than quick peeks at your teeth – your dental professional will screen you for oral cancer, tooth decay, and gum disease.
+If caught early, these conditions are far easier to manage.

-Ask your dentist or dental hygienist for advice on managing your own personal mouth and DIY tricks you can use at home to prevent dental disease from occurring.
+Ask your dentist or dental hygienist for advice on managing your mouth and DIY tricks you can use at home to prevent dental disease from occurring.